 Find a way to connect and talk with other dads

 This one is really important and might not be thought about by many new stay-at-home dads.
 Becoming a dad is a huge adjustment, let alone becoming an SAHD.
 Like I mentioned earlier, in the beginning, I was a nervous wreck.
 I had so many doubts about myself, I felt like I was an awkward teenager all over again.

 Fortunately, my best friend was a young dad as well.
 He also had a daughter.
-Although I didn’t have the time now like I did before to hang out, I made time at least once a week to go visit my friend or go grab a bite to eat or beer with him.
+Although I didn’t have the time now as I did before to hang out, I made time at least once a week to go visit my friend or go grab a bite to eat or beer with him.
 We spent many of those outings just talking about what it was like to be a dad.
 The more I was able to bounce things off my friend, the more confident I felt in myself as a dad.
-My gaining confidence resulted in helping Tessa and I get into a good routine and things settled down nicely from there.
+Me gaining confidence resulted in helping Tessa and I get into a good routine and things settled down nicely from there.

 Make Mommy happy – clean up and pitch in around the house

 I’m going to be honest here.
 This wasn’t my strong suit before the baby.
 I continued that trend even after Tessa’s birth.
 But I started to see my wife acting as if she wasn’t too happy with me.
 I, of course, acted indignant about it but when I finally clued in that I needed to get out of the “I stay home with the baby, so I don’t have to do anything else” mindset, I started seeing some of the little fights and arguments my partner and I were having disappear.

 The tension in the house went away and we all started to enjoy our time together more.
 Bottom line: Staying at home with your children doesn’t give you a free pass.
 If your kids are a little older, get them involved in cleaning up and pitching in around the house.

 Treasure this time with your child